Participant Info

 Fleeting Agencies: A Social History of Indian Coolie Women in British Malaya, Cambridge University Press (2021).

 “Responses to Travelling Indian Ayahs in Nineteenth and Early Twentieth Century Britain,” Journal of Historical Geography, 71 (2021): 94-103.
+(Won the Carol Gold Award for best article in history 2022)

-“Knocker Ups: A Social History of Waking up in Victorian Britain’s Industrial Towns,” Journal of Victorian Culture, 25:3 (2020): 331–348. -Selected as JVC Editor’s Choice Article– Summer 2020.
+“Knocker Ups: A Social History of Waking up in Victorian Britain’s Industrial Towns,” Journal of Victorian Culture, 25:3 (2020): 331–348.
+(Selected as JVC Editor’s Choice Article– Summer 2020)

 “Negotiating Gendered Spaces in Colonial Press: Wives of European Planters in British Malaya,” Journal of Colonialism and Colonial History, 18:3 (2017).